Is Manchurian chicken originated in China? Not quite. It is an Indo-Chinese dish.

 After marinating the chicken for half an hour, add an egg, cornstarch, and regular flour.
 The egg and flour will form a thick batter to encase the chicken pieces.
 It creates a crust that protects the chicken from the hot oil’s direct heat during deep-frying and prevents it from getting dry.
-You can also add a small amount of baking powder to make the crust crispier and light.
+You can add a small amount of baking powder to make the crust crispier and lighter.
 Please refer to the recipe below for the amount of each ingredient.

 Deep-fry the chicken

 The most practical method to deep-fry a small food batch is using a heavy-bottomed skillet or pan.
 First, I fill it with half an inch deep of fresh or used oil, which I previously used to deep-fry other food.

 Next, heat the oil.
 How to know whether the temperature of the oil is suitable for deep-frying?
 In general, medium heat to high is ideal.
 You can use a kitchen thermometer to check the temperature (around 180°C/355°F).
 In practice, it does not need to be very precise.
 Therefore, you can estimate the temperature by visually inspecting it.